DillonAd/DillonAd.github.io/_posts/2019-04-19-Writing-Good-User-Stories.md

 ---

-Each of these stories, created by well meaning users, are perpetuated by similar issues.
-Generally that issue is communication.
+Each of these stories are perpetuated by similar issues.
+Generally the issues revolve around communication.
 This is why I am a big fan of writing user stories down.
 This way they can be seen by everyone and discussed without any ambiguity.
 If it isn't written down, it isn't getting done.
 If the users change their mind about what they want while testing the story, that is fine.
 The current story can be completed, and the new changes that are desired can go into a _NEW_ story.
 This serves two purposes: first it allows the development team to keep more accurate metrics and secondly it promotes a sense of accomplishment among the team.

 Sometimes teams are lucky enough to have someone whose job it is to gather this information and put it in whatever system the team uses.
 Sometimes it is up to the developers on the team to gather this information.
 It is in the developer's best interest to ensure that this information is gathered, agreed on, and persisted.
 So when asked where [Feature X] is, there is a better answer available than "I don't know" or worse "What is [Feature X]?".
 There will be a documented history of the feature and the requirements to complete that feature.